algebananazzzzz/ip/AI.md

 - Debugging index errors when marking/deleting tasks.
 - Matching exact output format for tests (e.g., pluralization `"task(s)"`, brackets `[T]`, `[D]`, `[E]`).
 - Understanding AI suggestions before integrating them into my project.
+- Some tonality and output from ChatGPT is particularly insensitive to the suffering of George Floyd e.g. over mentioning the lack of ability to breathe.
+I had to manually vet through and remove overly charged sections to ensure it remains politically neutral and accepted by everyone.

 **Overall impact:**